-How Much Are Carpet Tiles for Basement Spaces?
+How Much Do Carpet Tiles for Basement Spaces Cost?

 The cost of carpet tiles for basements will vary from product to product, depending on the material in use and on the method used for installation, which may include:

 - Adhesives application, which typically results in the least expensive carpet square product

 - Puzzle edge, which typically has a mid-range cost